mikebranstein/nativescript-spacex-workshop-instructions/src/chapters/chapter6.md

 > **WARNING**
 >
 > You just added the `nsRouterLink` attribute directive to the Past Launches template, but didn't add it to the upcoming launches.
 This was on purpose.
-In the spirit of time, we won't be showing the details of upcoming launches, because they change often and would require additional coding.
-So, we're keeping it simple and are only showing the details of past launches.
+In the spirit of time, we won't be showing upcoming launch details because they change often and would require additional coding.
+So, we're keeping it simple and are only showing past launch details.

 This concludes the exercise.
 In the next exercise, you'll learn how to access the `id` variable of the `/detail` route.

 <div class="exercise-end"></div>

-### Displaying Launch Details
+### Displaying Launch Detail

 In the last section, you learned how to use the `nsRouterLink` attribute directive to navigate (and pass data) to the Detail component.
 Now, let's learn how to access the flight number that you passed into the `id` router variable.